 Early Life

 Jorge Feffer was born in São Paulo, Brazil, in 1965.
-He is the grandson of Leon Feffer, a Ukrainian immigrant who founded Suzano in 1924.
-Leon initially started a business in the envelope industry before establishing the foundation for what would become a major industrial player in Brazil.
+He is the grandson of Leon Feffer, a Ukrainian immigrant who founded the family's business in 1924.
+Leon started a small envelope-making business, which eventually grew into the pulp and paper giant Suzano.

 Rise to Success